 Which ever method you choose, taking the time to do the legwork up front will almost certainly pay dividends further into the redesign.

-Tip: When working on wireframes keep in mind that one of the main reasons the website is being redesigned is to increase conversion rates: that means turning visitors to clients.7.
-Make it memorable
+Tip: When working on wireframes keep in mind that one of the main reasons the website is being redesigned is to increase conversion rates: that means turning visitors to clients.(opens in new tab)

 Discussing crafting the actual design would take an article by itself.
 However, there is an aspect of design that often gets overlooked: memorability.
 Having a portfolio that is memorable is key.
 Your site should stick in the mind of the user, leaving a lasting impression.